Citation, DOI, disclosures and article data

 Acquired (secondary) causes include:

-- post-traumatic: occurs in ~5% of patients with spinal cord injury usually from a whiplash type injury; symptoms may start many months or years after injury
+post-traumatic: occurs in ~5% of patients with spinal cord injury usually from a whiplash-type injury; symptoms may start many months or years after an injury

 The syrinx may be appreciated as an area of decreased attenuation, similar to that of CSF, within the spinal cord.